When and why did you start the blog?

 Not long after Cara and Phoebe started the blog, it started getting some interest from literary agents.
 After that, the two initiated their own search for the perfect agent.
 At a meeting with Heather Schroder at ICM, something clicked.
 In the fall of 2009, Heather sold the BGSK book proposal to Harper Collins.

-What does the book cover that the site hasn’t?
+What does the book cover that the site doesn’t?

 In The Small Kitchen: 100 Recipes from Our Year of Cooking in the Real World, was published by William Morrow Cookbooks in May 2011.
 It has 100 perfectly tested recipes, including more than fifty new recipes that have never been featured online, plus beautiful four-color photography.
 It also has many stories that take the reader through our “sophomore” year of cooking the real world.
 While the blog thus far has been more of a how-to by life example, the book is a comprehensive resource, with tips, tricks, and tales behind our cocktail parties, at-home diner dates, and lonely lunches, and all manner of kitchen disasters that our readers can identify with.